artjoms-formulevics/football-analysis/README.md

 | elo_a  | float64 | elo rating before the match of the away team            |
 | elo_h  | float64 | elo rating before the match of the home team            |

+#### Tidying column names

+Last step before data is saved - to tidy column names and collate the league/yearly data to a single dataset that is ready to be used for the further analysis.

 ### Step 2: ...

 ...